New Year, New CEO Mindset: My Annual Activities for Goal Setting

 1. Make Time and Physical Space.

 Schedule 1 full away day.
 It doesn’t have to be far, nor fancy (but it can be, if you want!).
 The important thing is to break the patterns of your day-to-day.
 No emails and no “normal” work.
 Choose a space away from your usual desk: an Airbnb, a co-working space like The Malin, or a new-to-you coffee shop.
+(Confession: this year I cheated and simply switched rooms in my house.
+Instead of my office, I comandeered the dining room table as Ellevated Outcomes Retreat HQ).

-2. “Dream and Scheme,” as Cara would say.
+2. “Dream and Scheme.”

 In other words, think about the big picture.
 You can